 I wouldn’t use them on riser bars, or any bars wider than 60 centimeters.
 In my book those two are the cycling equivalent of fashion no-nos.

-Mountain bike bar ends are still being made, so between old and new versions, there are still quite a few to chose from.
+Mountain bike bar ends are still being made, so between old and new versions, there are still quite a few to choose from.
 And I’ve made a list of what I feel to be the very best mountain bike bar ends worth your money.
 Here goes.

 Syncros Steer Horns